Ketamine Addiction and Ketamine Rehab

 Ketamine detox

-Generally, those seeking help for Ketamine addiction tend to be of a young age.
+Generally, those seeking help for Ketamine drug addiction tend to be of a young age.
 If they have also recently been trying out other drugs, these need to be discussed with the clinic doctor on admission.

 There is no medically prescribed ketamine detox, but being admitted to a residential rehab or addiction clinic while the drug leaves the body and to counter the obsession with using, is by far the safest option for anyone who decides that their addiction is totally destroying their life or who realises that if they don’t do something about it now it will lead them further down that destructive path.

 Undoubtedly, some people will try and stop on their own thinking that will power is enough to succeed in stopping taking the drug.
-However they will probably find that they are not able to stop permanently which will make the situation worse and inevitably heighten their feelings of depression and possibly even lead to them having thoughts of suicide as the only way out.
+However, they will probably find that they are not able to stop permanently which will make the situation worse and inevitably heighten their feelings of depression and possibly even lead to them having thoughts of suicide as the only way out.

 A ketamine detox is not life threatening but can be quite uncomfortable.
 The withdrawal symptoms can last from 3 days to 2 weeks, depending on length and amount of use and if the drug has been used in conjunction with any other drugs.
 It is common for strong cravings to persist in the first few days as you go through psychological discomfort as the body detoxes.
 Apart from strong cravings for the drug, other symptoms of Ketamine withdrawal are: